patriksporre/html5-typescript-canvas/README.md

 ### 20. Twirl

 **Description:** A dynamic twirl effect over an image.
-The effect distorts the image based on a center point, where the distortion intensity oscillates sinusoidally o create a "dancing" twirl motion.
+The effect distorts the image based on a center point, where the distortion intensity oscillates sinusoidally to create a "dancing" twirl motion.

 ![Screenshot](./source/examples/19twirl/screenshot.jpg)